• About

 How to Care for Coleus

-Coleus don’t like to have wet feet, so they require well-drained soil.
-However, you will need to keep them watered in periods of dry weather and especially when you have just transferred seedlings or new shoots.
+This plant doesn’t like wet feet, so it requires well-drained soil.
+However, you will need to keep it watered in periods of dry weather and especially when you have just transferred seedlings or new shoots.

 Looking for other shade-loving plants?
 Check out my article ‘10 Plants for Shade Gardens.’